 Working remotely in an effective manner takes effort – as it can sometimes feel disruptive and unfamiliar – so here are some top tips to stay productive whilst in the comfort of your home.

 Some people think working from home means lying on the couch with the TV on.
 Working like this is not viable, and certainly not productive.

 If you are working remotely make sure you have a home office or suitable desk space dedicated to work, with little distractions around you.

 This will not only help you concentrate but will also allow you to leave your dedicated work area and disconnect once your working day is over.
-Julia explains that, after a day of work, she shuts the door of her office to feel like she is back at home.

 When you work from home it is easy to lose routine as well as get physically lazy –and this in turn can affect your way of working.